LevelDreadnought/kyber-tools/README.md

 * Save generated commands as executable scripts
 * Print-only mode for inspection or manual use

----

 ## Requirements

 * **Linux**
 * **Docker** installed and available in `$PATH`
 * Go **1.20+** (only required to build)

-> ⚠️ You will need to be in the `docker` group or run this tool with `sudo`.
+> ⚠️ If running or saving the generated Docker command, you will need or run this tool with `sudo`.

----

 ## What this Tool Does